saides-code/Kinexis/README.md

 - GPU / CUDA acceleration
 - Native integration of open source drivers
 - Customizable colors, depth range and post-processing
+- An easy to use launcher for each scrpit with update functionality

 ## License
 This project is licensed under the